 Method Explanation Params

 FIRST first subword unit none

 LAST last subword unit none

-LAST2 concatenation of the last two subword units none
+last2 concatenation of the last two subword units none

 F+L $wu{\text{first}} + (1-w)u{\text{last}}$ w

 SUM elementwise sum none

 MAX elementwise max none

 AVG elementwise average none

 ATTN Attention over the subwords, weights generated by an MLP MLP

 LSTM biLSTM reads all vector final hidden state s, LSTM

-Table 6.6: Subword unit pooling methods. u{first} and u{last} refer to the first and the last units respectively.
+Table 6.6: Subword unit pooling methods. $u{\text{first}}$ and $u{\text{last}}$ refer to the first and the last units respectively.

-softmax layer that generates a probability distribution over the subword units of the token.
+The last two methods rely on small neural networks that learn to combine the subword representations.
+Our subword ATTN has one hidden layer of 50 neurons with ReLU activation and a final softmax layer that generates a probability distribution over the subword units of the token.
 Similarly to self-attention, these probabilities are used to compute the weighted sum of subword representations to produce the final token vector.
 The LSTM uses a biLSTM (Hochreiter and Schmidhuber, 1997) that summarizes the 768-dimensional vectors (the hidden size of both models) into a 50-dimensional hidden vector in each direction, which are then concatenated and passed onto the classifier.
 These two are considerably more complicated and slower to train than the other methods, but ATTN works well for morphological tasks, and LSTM for POS tagging in CJK languages.
 Shen et al. (2018) found hierarchical pooling, a variety of our ATTN pooling method, beneficial, but they investigated sentence level tasks where the subword stream is much longer than in the word-level tasks we are considering (words are rarely split into more than 4 subwords) and hierarchical pooling has better traction.